In This Article

 What to do if you think your child has concussion

-If you think your child might have concussion, she must stop playing immediately.
+If you think your child might have concussion, she must immediately stop what she’s doing or playing.

-If your child has severe symptoms – for example, seizures – call an ambulance by phoning 000.
+If your child has moderate to severe concussion symptoms, call an ambulance immediately.

 Treatment and management of concussion

-The best treatment for concussion is physical and mental rest until acute symptoms have gone.
+The best treatment for concussion is physical and mental rest.

-Mental rest means limiting activities that need attention and concentration – for example, video or electronic games, text messaging, reading, computer work and schoolwork.
+Mental rest means limiting activities that need attention and concentration – for example, video games, texting, reading, computer work and schoolwork.
 Try to keep your child’s thinking and brain activity low enough so that it doesn’t trigger symptoms.

 While your child is having concussion symptoms, she’ll need someone to stay at home with her.
 This is to make sure she doesn’t do anything that increases her symptoms and slows her recovery.

-If your child’s symptoms don’t go away within two weeks, it’s important to see a doctor for further assessment.
+If your child’s symptoms don’t go away within two weeks, it’s important to go back to your doctor for further assessment.

 Returning to school after concussion

-It’s best for your child to return to school only when acute symptoms have gone or when your child can handle the symptoms for more than 30 minutes during thinking activities.
+Most children can return to school when their symptoms have gone or when they can handle their symptoms for more than 30 minutes during thinking activities.

 It’s important for your child to return to school gradually.
 For example, your child could start by attending half a day at a time, and then later having a day off during the week if he’s getting very tired.

 It’s also important to let school staff know that your child has had a concussion.
-This is because your child’s concentration, thinking and memory might be affected in the short term, and school staff might need to let you know if your child experiences any problems at school as a result.
-Also, your child might need some support at school to start with, such as:
+This is because your child’s concentration, thinking and memory might be affected in the short term.
+School staff might need to let you know if your child experiences any problems at school as a result.

-- giving your child regular, frequent breaks in a quiet place between classes
+- regular, frequent breaks in a quiet place between classes

-During this gradual return to school and normal schoolwork, your child needs to keep getting as much physical and mental rest as necessary by:
+During this gradual return to school and normal schoolwork, your child needs to keep getting as much physical and mental rest as necessary.
+This involves:

 - not playing any sport, including during breaks at school